 curl -k -X GET https://<HOSTNAME>:<PORT>/rbac-api/v1/events?service_id=classifier -H "X-Authentication:$TOKEN"

 The example above uses the X-Authentication header to supply the token information.
-In some cases, such as GitHub webhooks, you may need to supply the token in a token parameter.
+In some cases, such as GitHub webhooks, you might need to supply the token in a token parameter.
 To supply the token in a token parameter, specify the request as follows:

 curl -k -X GET https://<HOSTNAME>:<PORT>/rbac-api/v1/users/current?token=$TOKEN